Better Manage Risk in Your Organization

 July 15, 2018

 25 min read

-The cyber security risk register is a common concept in most organizations that adhere to a best practice security framework.
-Essentially, the risk register is a centralized inventory, often tangibly reflected as a spreadsheet, or risks that an organization finds in its environment while performing risk management activities.
+The cyber security risk register is a common concept for many organizations.
+A risk register is a centralized inventory, often a spreadsheet of risks that an organization identifies in its environment while performing risk management or assessment activities.

-The problem with existing risk registers, however, is that they are often not defined by best practice frameworks in a way that enables them to be effective.
-The approach to date has been that you have something, not that you have what is needed to adequately manage risk within an environment.
+The problem with existing risk registers, however, is that they are often not effectively defined by best practice frameworks.
+Many frameworks simply require that a risk register be in place without any mention of how adequately it manages risk within an environment.

-So, what is a risk register and why can it have such a negative impact on your security efforts?
+So, what is a risk register and why can it have such a large impact on your security effort?

 Where Did the Risk Register Come From?